Andsbf/Toy-Robot-challenge/README.md

 ```

 ### Debugging
 The program reads from the environment the flag `DEBUG`, in case the flag is on/true, all the logging will be done according to the logging method selected, by default the program will log to a file, but this is configurable(the terminal/console can also be used for debugging).
-If the DEBUG environment variable is not the the log file for the program execution will be empty
+If the DEBUG environment variable is not the the log file for the program execution will be empty.
+The Default for the DEBUG is true, for the sake of this exercise.

-ps: the default debugging method will create a file named with the current timestamp at the root of the project.
+ps: The default debugging method will create a file named with the current timestamp at the root of the project.

 Eg:

 The `instruction_sample.txt` has 3 invalid commands(a command before a placement, a placement on top of another robot and a collision), after after running:

 ```
-DEBUG=true ruby main.rb ./instruction_sample.txt
+ruby main.rb ./instruction_sample.txt
 ```

-A file like `log_20200831092219.txt`(timestamp.txt) will be created including the logging for that program excuction, in this case the list of the 3 invalid commands
+A file like `log_20200831092219.txt`(log_timestamp.txt) will be created including the logging for that program excuction, in this case the list of the 3 invalid commands.

 Example of logging to console: